ubccr/hpc-toolset-tutorial/README.md

 $ docker-compose up -d
 ```

-Note: When first building the container images, the above command can take a
-bit as it will compile slurm from source and install required packages.
+Note: When first building the container images, the above command can take a bit of time as it will compile slurm from source and install required packages and the three applications: ColdFront, XDMoD, and OnDemand.

 Once docker-compose finishes you can check the status of the containers: